grafana/loki/docs/sources/storage/_index.md

 BoltDB is an embedded database on disk.
 It is not replicated and thus cannot be used for high availability or clustered Loki deployments, but is commonly paired with a `filesystem` chunk store for proof of concept deployments, trying out Loki, and development.
 The [boltdb-shipper](../operations/storage/boltdb-shipper/) aims to support clustered deployments using `boltdb` as an index.

+### Azure Storage Account

+An Azure storage account contains all of your Azure Storage data objects: blobs, file shares, queues, tables, and disks.

 ## Schema Configs

 Loki aims to be backwards compatible and over the course of its development has had many internal changes that facilitate better and more efficient storage/querying.
 Loki allows incrementally upgrading to these new storage _schemas_ and can query across them transparently.
 This makes upgrading a breeze.
 For instance, this is what it looks like when migrating from the v10 -> v11 schemas starting 2020-07-01: